 We value your health and safety above all else, and we pledge that we will not jeopardize it at any cost.
 We will descend promptly if you are gravely afflicted.
 The trip leader can determine whether the team should descend or continue on the routes, taking into account everyone's best interests.

 Chances of getting altitude sickness during the trek

 Altitude sickness, sometimes known as acute mountain sickness, makes hiking difficult, particularly at high altitudes.

 The altitude of the Manaslu Trek varies greatly.
 As a result, one of the most challenging challenges you may experience throughout the Manaslu Circuit Trek is adjusting to high altitudes.

-The journey begins at 700 metres above sea level in Soti Khola and ends at 5213 metres at the Larkya La Pass.
+The journey begins at 700 meters above sea level in Soti Khola and ends at 5213 meters at the Larkya La Pass.
 Because everyone is at risk of altitude sickness, being properly informed about the condition can help to reduce the risk.

 Prevention of altitude sickness in Manaslu Base Camp

 You should take the following steps to avoid altitude sickness: